 Through An Empath's Eyes

-As someone who grew up constantly being labeled “extremely emotional,” I’ve often been told that being emotional is a weakness.
+As someone who grew up constantly being labeled extremely emotional, I’ve often been told that being emotional is a weakness.
 We hear the term, emotional, and dramatic or overreacting come to mind.
 Crying too much, easily angered, or constant absorption into the void of guilt.
-It has a negative reputation as a word and is misunderstood.
+It has a negative reputation as a word.
 What we fail to realize, however, is that there is more to emotional than negativity.
 It’s an expression of feelings, it’s being in tune with our moods, and how we feel at different points in our lives.

 Empathy can be defined in many ways, and not everyone defines it the same, we all have our own idea.
 It’s one thing to feel or not feel, it’s another to feel for others and situations around you.
 Those who aren’t used to feeling in general could easily be overwhelmed by the emotions of those around them.
 When you see someone crying in public, there are various reactions one could experience.
 Embarrassment, as in they are embarrassing themselves or others.
 Curiosity, as in I wonder why they’re upset.
 Empathy, as in I feel for your sadness and wish I could help.
 No matter the situation, there is always a different emotional response.

 While empathy is a somewhat common term, there is another derived from it which isn’t as common and sometimes taboo.
-When I first heard the word, empath, it was on a television show from the late 90’s to early 00’s.
-I never realized how big a part of my life the term would become.
-It seems like a fantasy but the evidence of empaths actually existing has only grown over time.
-More people have come forward confessing to being empaths and sensitive.
+When I first heard the word, empath, it was on a television show from the late 90’s and I never realized how big a part of my life the term would become.
+It seems like a fantasy but the evidence of empaths existing has only grown over time, more people have come forward confessing to being empaths and sensitive.
 Sadly, the term still has a negative reputation.
-It, too, is misunderstood.

 In everyday life, empathy can have an impact on how we function.
 Not every single human expresses empathy and might argue this.
 Being highly aware of emotions and energies can affect how we feel individually, our daily choices, and the people closest to us.
 It’s about survival and understanding what’s happening around us, it can even be a response to trauma.
 Daily living for an empath can be defined by small things such as preferring decluttered spaces, being close with animals and nature, having conversations about the universe, enjoying a cup of tea, or the comfort of a bath.
 Empaths are drawn to water because it’s cleansing and relaxing.
 Anything positive and uplifting that can make their life calmer – the things they love – can help them survive the powerful emotions and energies around them.